20 Signs Of Fake Friends And How To Deal With Them

 A true friend doesn't disappear when the going gets rough.

 When you are suffering through a divorce or break-up, struggling financially, or dealing with a health challenge, a good friend will be right by your side, offering a listening ear and loving support.

 2. They want you to succeed and be happy.

 Have you ever had a friend who seems jealous or dismissive of your success or happiness?

 Maybe you've found a new romantic partner, and you're wildly happy.
 But your friend doesn't share your enthusiasm and finds a way to make passive remarks that are critical and hurtful.

 Or you've had a recent promotion at work, but your friend diminishes your achievements by ignoring them or putting you down for bragging.

-A real friend is authentically happy when you are happy and successful.
+A true friend is authentically happy when you are happy and successful.
 He or she celebrates with you and is proud of you.

-If there is a twinge of jealousy or envy about your good fortune, a real friend makes an effort to keep those feelings from spoiling your joy.
+If there is a twinge of jealousy or envy about your good fortune, a good friend makes an effort to keep those feelings from spoiling your joy.

 3. They are quick to forgive and forget.